Home Remedies For Stomach Pain In Kids

 Several nerves in the feet and hands are known to have a calming effect on particular areas of the body.
 The stomach area corresponds with the central arch of the left foot.
 Take your child’s left foot in the palm of your right hand, support the ball of his foot with your right hand and apply a steady pressure with your thumb.

 Mix water with hing powder to make a paste.
 Then, apply it around your toddler’s belly button and allow him to lie down to rest for a few minutes.
 Remember, the paste should not touch the naval.
-This will aid in releasing gas from the body and will relieve your child of any abdominal pain.
+This will aid in releasing gas from the body and will relieve your child of any stomach pain.
 You may even mix hing powder with olive oil and massage the abdominal region for 10–15 minutes or until the pain subsides.

 If any of the symptoms persist and/or aggravate, it is advisable to consult a doctor immediately.